Marchand-Lab-Capstone/XenoFind/README.md

 	python xenofind.py low_qual -w [working directory] -f [pod5 or fast5 directory] -r [consensus fasta from consensus]

-### Winter Objectives
+### Winter Objective

-Overall Objective: Benchmark and compare various modified base detection strategies
+• [Completed] Literature review for current state-of-the-field modified base detection strategies that can be applied to XNA world

-• Literature review for current state-of-the-field modified base detection strategies that can be applied to XNA world
+• [Completed] Get familiar with bioinformatics packages and file types

-• Develop pipelines to extract features from nanopore signal data formats (such as .FAST5, .POD5)
+• [Completed] Become comfortable editing, manipulating, and switching between different bioinformatics datatypes

-• Create a consensus reference file using the nanopore sequencing data starting with a placeholder reference, only containing a known barcode region and an unknown region of interest.
+• [Completed] Create a consensus reference file using the Nanopore sequencing data starting with a placeholder reference, only containing a known barcode region and an unknown region of interest.

-• Detect candidate XNA position using extracted quality scores and statistical methods.
+• [Incomplete] Stretch Goal: Detect candidate XNA position using extracted quality scores and statistical methods.
 Identify these positions in the header of the consensus fasta file.